njzjz/search-name-by-id-weapp/README.md

 * Available only when [www.freshman.ecnu.edu.cn](http://www.freshman.ecnu.edu.cn) can be connected.

 ## Methods
-If you open [http://www.freshman.ecnu.edu.cn/szyx/zzfw/sso_zhifu.jsp?userId=20180005&userName=123](http://www.freshman.ecnu.edu.cn/szyx/zzfw/sso_zhifu.jsp?userId=20180005&userName=123), it will redirect to a page wich shows the name that ID belongs to like Qian Xuhong (钱旭红).
+If you open [http://www.freshman.ecnu.edu.cn/szyx/zzfw/sso_zhifu.jsp?userId=20180005&userName=123](http://www.freshman.ecnu.edu.cn/szyx/zzfw/sso_zhifu.jsp?userId=20180005&userName=123), it will redirect to a page which shows the name that ID belongs to like Qian Xuhong (钱旭红).